 Under each section, put bullet points in to help you stay focused and not make your template appear wordy.

-- Couple of short paragraphs outlining the problems and to introduce a possible solution for your visitor ( do not do this in detail).
+- A couple of short paragraphs outlining the problems and to introduce a possible solution for your visitor ( do not do this in detail).

 - Don’t forget to put your quality keyword in the first paragraph.